reposense/RepoSense/docs/user_guide.md

 branch | Target branch
 Contributor's Github ID | Author's Github ID.
 Contributor's Display Name | Optional Field.
 The value of this field, if not empty, will be displayed in the dashboard instead of author's Github ID.
-Contributor's Local Author Name | Detailed explanation below
+Contributor's local Git Author Name | Detailed explanation below

-### Preparation of Repositories
 #### Local Git Author Name
 First, what is `Git Author Name`?